 Coolidge is a somewhat small city located in the state of Arizona.
-With a population of 12,297 people and two constituent neighborhoods, Coolidge is the 45th largest community in Arizona.
-Much of the housing stock in Coolidge was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Coolidge economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Coolidge, where the median household income is $39,621.00.
+With a population of 16,711 people and two constituent neighborhoods, Coolidge is the 46th largest community in Arizona.
+Coolidge has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Coolidge, where the median household income is $51,512.00.

-The per capita income in Coolidge in 2010 was $16,396, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
-This equates to an annual income of $65,584 for a family of four.
+The per capita income in Coolidge in 2018 was $23,407, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
+This equates to an annual income of $93,628 for a family of four.
 However, Coolidge contains both very wealthy and poor people as well.

 Coolidge is an extremely ethnically-diverse city.
 The people who call Coolidge home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Coolidge residents report their race to be White, followed by Native American.
-Coolidge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 42.08% of the city’s residents.
-Important ancestries of people in Coolidge include English, Irish, Scottish, and Swedish.
+People of Hispanic or Latino origin are the most prevalent group in Coolidge, accounting for 52.67% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Coolidge residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Coolidge include Irish, German, English, Italian, and Norwegian.

 The most common language spoken in Coolidge is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and Italian.